What is Broken Link?

 A broken link is a hyperlink on a webpage that leads to a destination that no longer exists or can’t be reached, typically resulting in a 404 error.

 Broken links happen constantly across the web.
 Pages get deleted, domains expire, URLs change during site redesigns.
 A study by Ahrefs found that 66.5% of links to sites in the last 9 years are dead.
-That’s not a small problem — it’s the default state of the web without active maintenance.
+That’s not a small problem.
+It’s the default state of the web without active maintenance.

 Both internal links (within your own site) and external links (to other sites) can break.
 Internal broken links are entirely within your control.
 External ones require monitoring.